onlinehub0808/-smart-contract-best-practices/smart-contracts.md

   - fix and iterate on the code when errors are discovered
   - provide superuser power to a party or many parties

-- **Conduct a thoughtful and carefully staged rollout** with substantial testing, hacking bounties, clear alpha releases, etc.
+- **Conduct a thoughtful and carefully staged rollout**
+  - Test contracts thoroughly, adding in all newly discovered failure cases
+  - Provide hacking bounties starting from alpha testnet releases
+  - Rollout in phases, with increasing usage and testing in each phase

 - **Keep contracts simple** - complexity increases the likelihood of errors
   - Ensure the contract logic simple, especially at first when the code is untested
+  - Modularize code, minimizing performance optimizations at the cost of readability; legibility increases audibility
   - Put logic that requires decentralization on the blockchain, and put other logic off; this allows you to continue rapid iteration off the blockchain

 - **Follow all key security resources** (Gitter, Twitter, blogs, Reddit accounts of key members), as newly discovered issues can be quickly exploited